 The dressing was very easy to make and very tasty.
 The base I used was dill and lemon, but you can use any combination of herbs you want (which makes this a great way to use up fresh herbs that would otherwise go to waste), and you can replace the lemon juice with white or red wine vinegar, making it very versatile.
 It reminded me of an easier version of my homemade ranch dressing.

 I added chopped dill, sour cream (Greek yogurt can be used as well), lemon juice, and salt and pepper to my Pyrex 2-Cup Measuring Cup (a great way to measure all the ingredients to a dressing without getting all your cup measures AND a bowl dirty- just make it right in the measuring cup!) and after stirring together, I added just a couple of tablespoons of whole milk to thin it out.

 Just layer mixed greens, sliced hard-boiled egg (if you don’t have an egg slicer, it’s a handy kitchen tool!), and sliced avocado, and drizzle lemon-dill dressing on top.

 Best BOS ever!

 Be sure to check out my post on How to Make Easy Peel, Perfect Hard Boiled Eggs EVERY time!

 Mixed Green Salad with Egg, Avocado, and Creamy Lemon-Dill Dressing

 - 1/2 cup sour cream or greek yogurt

 - salt and pepper to taste

-- 2-3 tablespoons milk or buttermilk to thin dressing out optional
+- 2-3 tablespoons milk optional (or buttermilk), to thin it out

 For each salad: